codeit-ninja/ts-electron-vue-starter-app/README.md

 ## Store
 *****As for services, you can delete this if you want to implement you're own logic here aswell.***

-A store an *object* with *reactive* properties, all properties defined inside a store are *reactive*.
+A store is an *object* with *reactive* properties, all properties defined inside the store are *reactive* by default.
 You can find an example in `src/store/ExampleStore.ts`

 Creating a new store is simple, just extend the base `Store`.
 Note that you should export it as a `default new class`